A proximal method for composite minimization: Introduction

 where the inner function $c:\R^n \to \R^m$ is smooth.
-On the other hand, the outer function $h: \R^m \to [-\infty,+\infty]$ may be nonsmooth, but is usually convex, and in some way structured: it is often even polyhedral.
-Assuming that $h$ is sufficiently well-structured to allow us to solve, relatively easily, subproblems of the form
+The outer function $h: \R^m \to [-\infty,+\infty]$ may be nonsmooth, but is usually convex (even polyhedral), and sufficiently well-structured to allow us to solve, relatively easily, subproblems of the form

+for {\em affine} maps $\Phi$ and scalars $\mu>0$ (where $|\cdot|$ denotes the Euclidean norm).
+We analyze a ``proximal'' method for the problem \eqnok{hc}.
+In its simplest form, for a finite convex function $h$, the method is shown below as Algorithm~\ref{alg:proxdescent1}.